DevExpress/devextreme-demos/JSDemos/Demos/Popup/Overview/description.md

 ## Show and Hide the Popup

-Call the [show()](/Documentation/ApiReference/UI_Components/dxPopup/Methods/#show) method to make the Popup visible.
+Call the [show()](/Documentation/ApiReference/UI_Components/dxPopup/Methods/#show) method to display the Popup.
 You can close the Popup in multiple ways:

 - Built-in close button
 Enable the [showCloseButton](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showCloseButton) property to display the close button in the Popup's [title area](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showTitle).

 - Custom close button
 This demo shows how to add custom buttons to the Popup.
-One of them uses an [onClick](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#onClick) handler to call the [hide()](/Documentation/ApiReference/UI_Components/dxPopup/Methods/#hide) method, and the Popup becomes invisible.
-To learn more, follow the **Configure the Popup** topic below.
+One of them uses an [onClick](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#onClick) handler to call the [hide()](/Documentation/ApiReference/UI_Components/dxPopup/Methods/#hide) method that closes the Popup.
+Refer to the next section (**Configure the Popup**) to learn how you can populate the popup with custom controls.

 - On outside click
 Users can also hide the Popup on outside clicks, if you enable the [hideOnOutsideClick](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#hideOnOutsideClick) property.